-There are so many beautiful places within reach from Florence, Italy.
-Centered in towards the middle of the country, Florence is an ideal location from which to see so much of Italy (not to mention one of the most beautiful itself.)
-While studying abroad, I learned what towns made for the perfect day trips from Florence.
+There are so many beautiful places within reach of Florence, Italy.
+Being in central Italy, Florence is an ideal location from which to see so much of the country (not to mention one of the most beautiful itself.)
+And if you’re making Florence a base on your Italy trip, you must include these perfect Tuscan day trips from Florence on your itinerary.

-Nestled in the region of Tuscany, Florence is a stone’s throw away from some of the most stunning, picturesque Italian villages you can think of.
+Florence is a stone’s throw away from some of the most stunning, picturesque Italian villages in the Tuscan countryside.
 Any of them are worth a visit if you’re craving that charming village experience.

-These destinations are all around an hour or less to reach from Florence!
+The best part?
+All these destinations are about an hour or less from Florence!

 It has a powerful history for being so small and is a UNESCO World Heritage Site, which you can read about more here.

 I discovered Panzano when I watched Chef’s Table about a butcher named Dario Cecchini.
-It’s incredibly quiet and peaceful in this small village, with grand views of the countryside and in the heart of the Chianti winemaking region.
-My favorite little lunch place was Ristorante Oltre Il Giardino, with breathtaking views under a canopy of greenery.
+It’s incredibly quiet and peaceful in this small village, with grand views of the Chianti winemaking region.

-Fiesole is right outside Florence, simply a 15-20 minute bus ride and the views are completely worth the visit.
-You can see the entire Arno river valley on which Florence sits.
+But, if it were a little less bright and a lot less foggy, you can take in the entire vast Arno river valley on which Florence sits.
 It’s a mini-getaway from the city if you are spending an extended amount of time in Florence.